HumphreyYang/benign-overfitting/README.md

-# Benign Overfitting in Linear Regression with Separable Variance–Covariance
+# Benign Overfitting in Linear Regression with Separable Variance–Covariance Structure

-This repo contains simulation files for the project **Benign Overfitting in Linear Regression with Separable Variance–Covariance**.
+This repository contains **draft** simulation files for the project **Benign Overfitting in Linear Regression with Separable Variance–Covariance**.

 ## Environment Setup